Marc Darrow, MD, JD.

 Do feelings of being unwell impact recovery from hip replacement surgery?

 The use of opioids and lack of sleep can make a patient certainly feel unwell.
 An April 2022 paper (9) examined the cognitive and emotional aspect of hip replacement recovery.
 Dividing post-recovery patients into groups based on cognitive and emotional assessment, the researchers sought to predict who would have a more successful hip replacement recovery.

 Looking at patients three and six months after surgery, the researchers assessed the patients “illness perception.”
 Using a questionnaire the researchers identify patients for illness perception by scoring the severity of symptoms associated with their hip pain, hip replacement and general well-being, what they believed are the causes of these symptoms, the perceived duration of the symptoms related to their hip problems, their ability to recover from their hip issues.
 What they found among the patients were the emergence of two different types of patient identity:

 - Type 1: The patient’s had long duration of problems which lead to many consequences, low personal and treatment control (they did not feel that could play a role in managing their hip pain), and low coherence (lack of consistency in managing their pain);

 - Type 2: The patient had a lesser “identity” of being a hip replacement patient, they suffered from shorter duration of symptoms, had an idea that their management of their own condition resulted in lower consequence, and high personal and treatment control.
 They had better functionality and lower pain and stiffness three months after surgery compared to the type 1 patient.

-5 Fort JB, Rhon DI, San Antonio JB.
+6 Rhon DI, Snodgrass SJ, Cleland JA, Cook CE.
 Comorbid insomnia and sleep apnea are associated with greater downstream health care utilization and chronic opioid use after arthroscopic hip surgery.
-Pain physician.
-2019 Jul;22:E351-60.
+Pain Physician.
+2019;22(4):E351.